targ8practice/ICRPG_Unbound/COMBAT-CHECKS.md

 made against you, attempt a HARD STR CHECK place the CONCUSSION Status Effect on the target.

 **Evade**: If you use your Dexterity to successfully dodge an attack made against you, shift your position without repercussion.
+**Instinctive Reaction**: When you roll an Initiative check, you may add both your DEX and WIS stats to the roll.
+This will also count as 2 successes towards passing the group check.